savoirfairelinux/building-inclusive-open-source-software/docs/D-APL.md

-# 🍎 Accessibility features and programming for the Apple platforms
+# 🍎 Inclusiveness features and programming for Apple platforms

 !!!
 Info "In this module"
     This module introduces to Apple's accessibility features, and to the practice of programming accessibility for Apple platforms.